 What is Times Interest Earned?

-Interest service coverage ratio (ISCR) essentially calculates the capacity of a borrower to repay the interest on borrowings.
-It is also known as Interest Coverage Ratio or Times Interest Earned.
+Times Interest Earned or Interest service coverage ratio (ISCR) essentially calculates the capacity of a borrower to repay the interest on borrowings.
+One can also call it as Interest Coverage Ratio or Times Interest Earned.
 ISCR less than 1 suggests the inability of firm’s profits to serve its interest on debts and obviously the debts.
 ISCR is a tool for financial institutions to judge the capacity of a borrower to repay the interest on the loan.

 This ratio explains the ability of cash profits to meet interest payment of the loan.
-It is an important ratio for financial analysis of a business or firm especially from the viewpoint of a lender because the ratio indicates the repayment capacity of paying interest by the borrower.
+It is an important ratio for the financial analysis of a business or firm especially from the viewpoint of a lender.
+This is because of the reason that the ratio indicates the repayment capacity of paying interest by the borrower.

-To have some concrete results, this ratio needs to be calculated for the entire period of a loan.
+To have some concrete results, one needs to calculate this ratio for the entire period of a loan.
 It is evident in the moratorium period which is the

 initial period in which cash inflows are sufficient and even a very good borrower with great credibility will also not be able to service the interest as well as the principal amount.